isomerpages/moe-pasirrissec/_cce/Cyber Wellness.md

 #### Assembly Talks

-Cyber Wellness is especially important for our internet-savvy youth today.
-All students will attend assembly talks and lessons which will teach them how to stay safe in cyber-world.
+Cyber wellness is especially important for our internet-savvy youth today.
+All students will attend assembly talks and lessons which will teach them how to stay safe in cyberworld.
 There are also competitions and termly just-in-time holiday reminders to engage students.
-Topics covered include socializing on social media platforms, fake news, copyright issues, cyber-gaming, Internet addiction, cyber-bullying and cyber-relationships.
+Topics covered include socialising on social media platforms, fake news, copyright issues, cyber-gaming, Internet addiction, cyber-bullying and cyber-relationships.

 ![](/images/CCE/CW/cw02%20assembly%20talks.png)